 I have been a very active person all of my life, from CrossFit and running to mountain biking and weightlifting.
 Being active and in shape is something I am passionate about.
 As an athlete, there is nothing more frustrating than dealing with a sports injury.
 No matter what your level of activity, injury and pain can prevent you from doing what you love and enjoying an active lifestyle.

 At any time, making an appointment with a sports doctor can be time consuming and expensive.
 And now with shelter-in-place orders, it can be even more challenging to get the help you need to recover from a sports injury.
-That is why I am so excited to partner with Upswing Health to share some easy steps that you can take at home to speed up your recovery.
+That is why I am water to share some easy steps that you can take at home to speed up your recovery.

 4 Tips for a Faster Recovery After A Sports Injury